When Agents Say One Thing and Do Another: Validating Elicited Beliefs from LLMs: Methodology

-\textbf{Consistency across decision tasks.} For a rational agent, beliefs and preferences are distinct: when multiple decision tasks reference the same state $\theta$, agents adhering to Definitions \ref{definition:rum} or \ref{definition:pt} should act as if driven by a common subjective belief $p_S$ even if the action set and utility differ across tasks.
-This cross-task stability---sometimes called \textit{prize independence}---is a foundational implication of subjective probability \citep{anscombe,savage1972foundations,ronayne2022decision}.
-Accordingly, beyond our single-task tests, we compare elicited probabilities $p_E$ across prompts that embed different decision tasks but share the same $(x,\theta)$.
-If the model truthfully reports a stable belief, these elicited probabilities should agree.
-In binary settings, we instantiate alternative tasks by asking for $p^*(\theta\mid x)$ under different stated evaluation losses (e.g., MSE or MAE).
+\textbf{Consistency across decision tasks.} So far, we have discussed testable implications within a single decision task.
+Across tasks, a rational agent should separate beliefs from preferences: when multiple tasks reference the same state $\theta$, agents satisfying Definition~\ref{definition:perturbed-max} should act as if driven by a common subjective belief $p_S$, even if utilities or action sets differ.
+This cross-task stability---often called \textit{prize independence}---is a foundational implication of subjective probability \citep{anscombe,savage1972foundations,ronayne2022decision}.
+Accordingly, we compare elicited probabilities across prompts that share the same $(x,\theta)$ but differ in task framing.
+In the binary setting, the alternative prompt asks for $p_E(\theta\mid x)$ under an explicitly stated mean-squared-error (MSE) evaluation loss (chosen as MSE is a proper scoring rule that incentivizes telling the true belief).
+Let $p(x;\pi,j)$ denote the reported probability for context $x$ under prompt $\pi$ on repetition $j$, with $\pi_0$ the main diagnostic prompt and $\pi_{\mathrm{MSE}}$ the MSE prompt.
+We compare paired reports within the same repetition and summarize cross-task inconsistency as $\Delta_{\mathrm{MSE}}=\sqrt{\frac{1}{nr}\sum_{i=1}^{n}\sum_{j=1}^{r}\left(p(x_i;\pi_{\mathrm{MSE}},j)-p(x_i;\pi_0,j)\right)^2}.$ Larger values indicate less stable elicited beliefs across task framings.
+As a reference, we also report within-prompt variability for the standard prompt $\pi_0$, computed from repeated elicitations of $p(x;\pi_0,j)$.

-We test consistency via repeated elicitations.
-Let $p(x;\pi,j)$ denote the reported $P_E(\theta\mid x)$ for context $x$ under prompt for task $\pi \in \Pi$ on repetition $j$, and let $\bar p(x;\pi)=\frac{1}{r}\sum_{j=1}^r p(x;\pi,j)$ denote the repetition-averaged elicited probability.
-Fixing the main task $\pi_0$ (e.g., the medical diagnosis tasks we construct), for each alternative $\pi \in \Pi\setminus\{\pi_0\}$ (with $\Pi$ the set of prompts), we compute the RMSE between $p(x;\pi)$ and $\bar p(x;\pi_0)$.
-Larger RMSE indicates less consistency, though as with any of our tests we do not expect perfect consistency.
-For example, \citet{ronayne2022decision} tested prize independence in humans and found that over half of subjects failed.
-For reference, for the standard prompt $\pi_0$, we also show the standard deviation across repetitions.

-\textbf{Internal Consistency via Law of Iterated Expectation.} To validate whether elicited beliefs constitute a coherent probability distribution, we test adherence to the law of iterated expectation over an auxiliary variable $z$ (e.g., a patient attribute) that we can optionally reveal.
-The tests in earlier sections relate to coherence between beliefs and decisions.
-Here, we test a more purely \emph{probabilistic} notion of coherence: a decision maker can ``truthfully'' report its subjective probabilities and have inconsistency between those beliefs.
-This check is a generalization of tests in prior work on axiomatic/self-consistency of LLM probability judgments \citep{zhu2025incoherentprobabilityjudgmentslarge,herrmann2024standards}.
-We include it as an additional point of comparison to understand how probabilistic inconsistency relates to the decision-oriented violations above.
-Arguably, it may measure a different quantity: an agent could act according to Definition \ref{definition:rum} even if their $p_S$ does not add up to a valid distribution.

-Concretely, let $x$ denote the base context (with $z$ withheld), and let $\{B_1,\ldots,B_k\}$ be a partition of the support of $z$.
-We verify: